The PixTagger Blog

 The title and keyword mistakes that keep Adobe Stock buyers from finding your work — and exactly how to fix each one, straight from Adobe's own contributor guidance.

-Read guide →Adobe Stock keyword order: why the first keywords decide your sales
+Read guide →Adobe Stock keyword order: why the first keywords decide

 On Adobe Stock, keyword order is a ranking signal — the leading keywords carry the most search weight.
 Here's the order that gets your photos and videos found and sold.

-Read guide →How to keyword for Getty Images: controlled vocabulary explained
+Read guide →How to keyword for Getty Images: controlled vocabulary

 What Getty's controlled vocabulary is, why it decides whether your photos get found, and a practical keywording workflow that survives Getty and iStock review.